 First Aid Treatment Given For Snake Bites

 This article details the basic first aid measures that one should take upon discovering that he or she has been bitten by a snake.
 Such steps are guided by the best practices in medicine and are thus simple and suitable for implementation in rural and semi-urban situations.
-Without much delay let’s manoeuver straight to learning about the first aid treatment given for snake bites.
+Without much delay, let’s maneuver straight to learning about the first aid treatment given for snake bites.

-Here, a general guideline possibly in sequential manner to obey and abide to after being bitten by a snake:
+Here, a general guideline, possibly in a sequential manner, to obey and abide after being bitten by a snake:

 1. Be Calm And Immobilize The Patient